d-plaindoux/tyasta/README.md

 QED.

+Note: The assert can be replaced by the application of the lemma via `subst_constant i r e`.

 ### 3am: Open and Closed terms

 In the general design, manipulated terms are closed.
 A closed term has no free